 c.
 Fluid overload syndrome: a condition where water and salt are retained in the body and causes abnormally large blood vessels with high blood pressure, swelling of the skin, or a BMI of 18.0 or less from weight loss.

-d.
-Nephrotic syndrome (when protein is lost in urine), shown in testing twice in one year, with swelling of the skin for at least 90 days.
+4. You have nephrotic syndrome (when protein is lost in urine), shown in testing twice in one year and at least 90 days apart, and with swelling of the skin for at least 90 days.

 If you do not fall into any of these categories, you can still qualify for disability benefits if your kidney disease and treatments keep you from working.
 The SSA will give you a Residual Functioning Capacity (RFC) exam, which is a questionnaire that determines your ability to stand, sit, walk, lift weight and perform other day-to-day activities.
 If your kidney disease keeps you from working at even a sedentary job, you meet the medical criteria to qualify for disability benefits.

 Applying for Social Security Disability with Kidney Disease

 If you are applying for SSDI benefits, you can apply online on the SSA website, by phone at 1-800-772-1213, or at your local Social Security office.
 If you are applying for SSI benefits, you may start the application online, but must complete the application in person at an SSA office.
 The SSA has an office locator to help you find your nearest office.
 There are at least four SSA offices in every state.